Hepatitis B vaccine

 Hepatitis B is recommended if you:

-- work in an occupation that is at a risk of catching hepatitis B
+- work in an occupation that places you at a risk of catching hepatitis B

 - were born after May 2000 and have not completed or started the hepatitis B schedule